Ousmane-ba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of a file
 Displaying the content of two files
 Displays the last 10 lines of a file
+Display the first 10 lins of a file